 I will take roll at the very beginning of each class in order to aid me in calculating your participation grade and tracking your attendance.
-If you are absent, you are making that choice, and I expect you to accept the consequences graciously and in a mature manner.
-It is your responsibility to remain informed of class activities if you are absent for any reason.

 The formal attendance policy for this class is as follows: You are allowed two emergency absences in this class with no attendance grading penalty (although your participation grade will still be lowered accordingly upon a missed class).
 Upon the third absence, the student's overall grade in the course will be reduced by 3 points.
 This 3 point deduction policy will continue for each subsequent absence.
 Due to the mandatory daily interactive nature of this course, upon the sixth absence (regardless of circumstances), the student may automatically fail the course.
 (Please be aware that missing a scheduled appointment/coaching time with me without significant and appropriate advance notification also counts as an absence.)
 Keep up with your absences in this course - this is your responsibility.
 Do not ask me how many absences you have during the semester; I may not have that information readily available when you need it.